-New folding electric bikes come in a variety of styles, including standard full-size ebikes like the X-Treme Baja, lightweight sub-compacts like the QualiSports Volador, fat tire folders for sand and snow like the Eunorau Fat Tire Folder, and powerful all-terrain models for outdoorsmen like the Bakcou Mule.
+New folding electric bikes come in a variety of styles, including standard full-size ebikes like the X-Treme Baja, lightweight sub-compacts like the QualiSports Volador, and fat tire folders for sand and snow like the Eunorau Fat Tire Folder.

 Folding mechanisms vary from model to model, but typically include a heavy-duty hinge and locking clamp at the center of the frame.
-The hinge will be welded to the frame and built from the same material, usually chrome moly steel or 6061 aluminum.
+The hinge will be welded to the frame and built from the same material, usually chrome moly steel or 6061 aluminum alloy.

 Why do bikes have gears in the first place?
 Well, gears are there to enable us to maintain a comfortable pedaling speed (or cadence) regardless of the gradient or terrain — something that no one single gear is capable of.

 The gears on your folding ebike can be used with or without the electronics.
 You can ride an ebike like a conventional bike, just coasting and pedaling, and engaging the gears to suit your riding.

 When you do decide to engage the motor - by either pedal assist or with the throttle - you can continue to adjust the gears to give you the perfect amount of resistance or pressure you need to exert onto the pedals to keep moving forward.